Raedin24/School/L400/DCIT 423/Module 10 - LAN Security Concepts.md

 - Use an out-of-band management network for device management
 - Use a dedicated management VLAN
 - Use ACLs to filter unwanted access
+- Disable **DTP** to prevent VLAN hopping
+- Place unused ports in an unused VLAN

 # 10.4 MAC Address Table Attack
 ## 10.4.1 Switch Operation Review